Home | Teen Mental Health | Low Self Esteem

 Table of Contents

-Low self-esteem is more than occasional self-doubt—it’s a persistent negative self-view that causes teenagers to feel unworthy, incompetent, or unlovable.
-Adolescents with low self-esteem may struggle in several key ways:
+Low self-esteem is more than just occasional self-doubt.
+It is a lasting negative view of oneself that makes a teenager feel worthless, unskilled, or unloved.
+Adolescents with low self-esteem may struggle in a few key ways:

 Constant Comparison to Others

-Teenagers with low self-esteem often measure their worth against friends, peers, celebrities, or social media figures.
-This constant comparison is not helpful and might tend to have them believing that they are “less than” certain people, even when they are achieving or succeeding in their own right.
+A teenager with low self-esteem often compares their worth to friends, peers, or figures on social media.
+This constant comparison can lead them to believe they are “less than” others, even when they are successful.

 Fear of Judgment or Rejection

-A strong fear of being criticized, excluded, or embarrassed for their identity, appearance, or emotions can keep teenagers from trying new things, speaking up in class, or forming close friendships.
-This negative fear is a challenge that limits growth and reinforces the belief that they are not good enough.
+A strong fear of being criticized or rejected can stop a teenager from trying new things or making close friends.
+They may worry about their identity, appearance, or emotions.
+This challenge limits growth and supports the belief that they are not good enough.

 Difficulty Taking Pride in Achievements